-CompleteAgent is a cross-platform client that is designed to perform robust, automatic uploads to CompleteFTP.
+CompleteAgent is a cross-platform client that is designed to perform robust, automatic uploads and downloads to and from CompleteFTP.
 CompleteAgent can run as a standalone application on Windows and Linux, but on Windows is typically run as a service.
-It monitors a designated folder for new files and securely uploads them to a specified CompleteFTP server when they appear.
+It monitors a designated local folder for new files and securely uploads them to a specified CompleteFTP server when they appear.
+It also monitors a designated remote folder for new files, and securely downloads them to a local directory.

 CompleteAgent is a free client application that requires an Enterprise Edition CompleteFTP server to connect to.
 It can be freely installed on any machine.
 As well as being a Windows service, CompleteAgent includes a .NET standard binary that can be run on any platform (including Linux) that supports .NET standard.